sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/datepicker/variants-states.md

   title: 'Datepicker, with scroll function'
 }) }}

-* The date selected is shown in the format day of the week, DD.MM.YYYY (example: Fri, 04.08.2017).{.lead}
+* The date selected is shown in the format day of the week, DD.MM.YYYY (example: Fri, 04.08.2017). {.lead}
-* The navigation arrows are only displayed if a preceding/subsequent date can also be selected.{.lead}
+* The navigation arrows are only displayed if a preceding/subsequent date can also be selected. {.lead}
-* The calendar layer opens if the calendar icon is clicked on.{.lead}
+* The calendar layer opens if the calendar icon is clicked on. {.lead}
-* If the focus is in the calendar layer, this can be operated as follows using the keyboard:{.lead}
+* If the focus is in the calendar layer, this can be operated as follows using the keyboard: {.lead}
-    * Arrow keys: Changing of the marked day.{.lead}
+    * Arrow keys: Changing of the marked day. {.lead}
-    * Space / Enter: Selection of the marked day.{.lead}
+    * Space / Enter: Selection of the marked day. {.lead}

 ### Date range
-* Two date pickers are combined to select a date range.{.lead}
+* Two date pickers are combined to select a date range. {.lead}
 * If the from date is selected via the calendar layer and the to date has not yet been defined, the calendar layer of the to field opens.
-If the to date has already been selected, the calendar layer does not open.{.lead}
+If the to date has already been selected, the calendar layer does not open. {.lead}
-* If the user selects a from date > to date, the to date is deleted and its calendar layer is shown.{.lead}
+* If the user selects a from date > to date, the to date is deleted and its calendar layer is shown. {.lead}
-* If two dates are selected, the selected date range is shown in colour in the calendar.{.lead}
+* If two dates are selected, the selected date range is shown in colour in the calendar. {.lead}
-* The selected date is shown in the format, day of the week, DD.MM.YYYY (example: Fri, 04.08.2017).{.lead}
+* The selected date is shown in the format, day of the week, DD.MM.YYYY (example: Fri, 04.08.2017). {.lead}

 ### Date of birth
 {{ imageOnGreyBackground({